-Where children and young people also have SEND, their provision should be planned and delivered in a co-ordinated way and will be detailed on an individual support plan.
+Where children and young people also have SEND, their provision should be planned and delivered in a coordinated way and will be detailed on an individual support plan.
 For those children with an Education, Health and Care (EHC) plan this will be used as it brings together health and social care needs, as well as their special educational provision.
-Those children who have an EHCP will also have their own support plan which will contain SMART targets for progression which will be reviewed regularly.
+Those children who have an EHCP will also have their own Pupil Passport which will set out SMART targets for progression which will be reviewed regularly.

 The school recognises that children at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
-Please see the schools Medical and Equality Policy for further details.
+Please see the school's policies for supporting children with a medical condition and Equality Policy for further details.